 We share our site with a range of other organisations including the University Clinical School, the National Blood Authority, and laboratories funded by the Medical Research Council (MRC), the Wellcome Trust and Glaxo SmithKline, University of Cambridge Hutchison/Cancer Research UK (CRUK) Cancer Centre and The Medical Research Council's facility to house the Laboratory of Molecular Biology.
-The most recent addition is Royal Papworth Hospital which relocated to the Campus in April 2019.
-Building is currently underway on a new global R&D Centre and Corporate HQ for AstraZeneca.
+The Royal Papworth Hospital relocated to the Campus in April 2019 and a new global R&D Centre and Corporate HQ for AstraZeneca opened in 2021.